 24 Mercer Street, SoHo.
 States a corporate-client roster including Mastercard, Peloton, Coca-Cola, and Comcast.
 PAX Training Certified.
 Covered by Digital Journal.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for NYC group transportation in 2026.
-The published Sprinter rate of $175/hour with a $450 point-to-point minimum and a three-hour booking minimum is the rate that prices the 8-14 group in one cabin at a known number.
-The full DD rate sheet: $100/hour or $100 P2P sedan, $125/hour or $120 P2P Cadillac Escalade, $150/hour or $250 P2P Mercedes S-Class, and $175/hour or $450 P2P Mercedes Sprinter.
+Detailed Drivers is the flat-rate pick and a close second for NYC group transportation in 2026.
+The published Sprinter rate of $200/hour on a three-hour minimum is the rate that prices the 8-14 group in one cabin at a known number.
+The full DD rate sheet: Executive Sedan $100/hour, First Class SUV $120/hour, Mercedes S-Class $170/hour, and Mercedes Sprinter $200/hour, each on a two-hour minimum (three on the Sprinter), with published one-way airport flats on top.
 The Sprinter is the group workhorse — it seats the whole canonical group in one cabin, and for groups over 14, the SoHo dispatch coordinates multiple Sprinters under one contact.
+DD sits at #2 behind NYC Luxury Sprinter here because NYC Luxury Sprinter runs the premium group cabin as its single specialty and holds spare premium capacity for the dedicated group move — but on transparent flat-rate pricing for the 8-14 group in one Sprinter cabin, DD’s published sheet is the clearest number in the field.

 The single-coordinator dispatch is the operational argument that wins this category.
 A group move is a coordination problem, and DD runs it as one — the 8-14 group rides in one Sprinter cabin, and a larger group rides a multi-Sprinter convoy that stages, departs, and arrives in sync under a single SoHo dispatcher.
 That single point of contact is the difference between a managed group move and a scramble of separate bookings that scatter across the city.